Macrometacorp/docs/docs/account-management/index.md

 1. [Log in to your Macrometa account](https://auth.paas.macrometa.io/).
 1. Click **Account**.

-Macrometa displays the Users tab which lists all user accounts.
-Type a query in the **Filter users** field to narrow the search and find a user by their ID, email address, tenant, or username.
+1. (Optional) Type a query in the **Filter users** field to narrow the search and find a user by their ID, email address, tenant, or username.

-You can click a user's ID to view more details about the user.
+1. (Optional) Click a user's ID to view more details about the user.
 The following columns show information about each user.

 ### ID